MARKET PLACE

 The banks in the Market Place are prominent buildings.
 These include:

-• Midlands bank on the west side of the Market Place as well as the Bank of Liverpool and Martins Ltd.
+Midlands bank / HSBC on the west side of the Market Place as well as the Bank of Liverpool and Martins Ltd. This HSBC site was Hepworth's, Gentlemen's outfitters in 1918 but demolished for the new bank site [69].

 At the south west corner of the Market Place is an Outfitters Shop called the Corner Booth, on a site linked with the earliest days of the city.
 Next to the Corner Booth was originally the Town House of Sir Ralph Saddler, Commissioner in Durham for Henry VIII.
 These premises were also used as the Tailors Arms.